Alii-Ganjj/LongitudinalAMDNet/README.md

 - [`main_visualization.py`](main_visualization.py): plotting the saliency maps of the outputs of the classification model.
 - [`main_resize_images.py`](main_resize_images.py): code for preprocessing images in AREDS and UK Biobank datasets.

+### Trained Checkpoint Models
+All of our trained checkpoint models are available [here](https://drive.google.com/drive/folders/1fGw8NEiO32e0S5DriuxrI7nbySyNi-gk?usp=sharing).
+Please download and put them in their corresponding folder in the [`checkpoints`](Models/checkpoints) directory.

 ## Contact

 If you have any questions, please feel free to through email (alireza.ganjdanesh@pitt.edu) or GitHub issues.